Vallabha: Philosophy

+Within the comparative framework of Vedāntic schools, Vallabha's affirmation of the world as a real and untainted manifestation of Brahman — as opposed to Śaṅkara's doctrine of māyā — places his system in the dualist-non-dualist spectrum alongside Nimbarka's bhedābheda, while remaining distinct from both through its emphasis on devotional union (puṣṭi) as the sole path to liberation.

 Vallabha formulated the philosophy of Śuddhādvaita, in response to Śaṅkara's Ādvaita Vedānta, which he called Maryādā Mārga or Path of Limitations.
 Vallabha asserted that religious disciplines focusing on Vedic sacrifices, temple rituals, puja, meditation, and yoga held limited value.
-Additionally Vallabha rejected the concept of Māyā, stating that the world was a manifestation of the Supreme Absolute and could neither be tainted nor change.
-The school rejects the ascetic lifestyle and cherishes householder lifestyle, wherein followers see themselves as participants and companions of Kr̥ṣṇa, viewing their daily lives as an ongoing raslila.
+Additionally, Vallabha rejected the concept of Māyā, stating that the world was a manifestation of the Supreme Absolute and could neither be tainted nor change.
+The school rejects the ascetic lifestyle and cherishes the householder lifestyle, wherein followers see themselves as participants and companions of Kr̥ṣṇa, viewing their daily lives as an ongoing raslila.

 Brahman

 According to Vallabha, Brahman consists of existence, consciousness, and bliss (sat-cit-ānanda), and when manifested completely, as Kr̥ṣṇa himself.
 The purpose of this tradition is to perform sevā (selfless service) out of love for Kr̥ṣṇa.
 According to Vallabha, through single minded religiosity, a devotee would achieve awareness that there is nothing in the world that is not Kr̥ṣṇa.